EnigmaCurry/d.rymcg.tech/README.md

 ```

 Now when you issue `docker` or `docker-compose` commands on your local
-workstation, you will actually be controlling your remote docker server, through
+workstation, you will actually be controlling your remote Docker server, through
 SSH.

 Each time you run a `docker` command, it will create a new SSH connection, which
-can be slow if you need to run multiple commands.
-You can speed the connection
+can be slow if you need to run several commands in a row.
+You can speed the
-up by enabling SSH connection multiplexing.
-In your `${HOME}/.ssh/config` file,
+connection up by enabling SSH connection multiplexing, which starts a background
+connection and makes new connections re-use the existing connection.
+In your
-put the following (replacing `ssh.d.example.com` with your own docker server
+`${HOME}/.ssh/config` file, put the following (replacing `ssh.d.example.com`
+with your own docker server hostname, and `root` for the user account that
-hostname):
+controls Docker):

 ```
 Host ssh.d.example.com